G.E. Nordell's

 Central New Mexico is also split to another page {12/2006}

-and includes Cibola County [Grants], the Valencia County Page, Torrance County,
+and includes Cibola County [Grants], Valencia County, Torrance County,

 Guadalupe County [Santa Rosa], Socorro County, Lincoln County [Ruidoso],